 Exploring Chicago’s Lakefront Trail North.
 The Lakefront Trail is one of Chicago’s best attractions.
 It runs north and south parallel and to the east of Lake Shore Drive.
 You can walk it, skate it, bike it or use Divvy bikes along the way.
 And the best part is it’s FREE.
 From north to south it’s 16 miles.
 The north portion is approximately 9 miles.

-Part of the trail was separated.
-One set of lanes for walkers and one set for everyone else.
-Guess what?
-THis summer someone rode right past me on the walking trail so keep in mind the trail is very crowded on weekends with walkers, runners, leisure and professional bikers, inattentive texters, dogs and strollers, etc. If you’re interested in heading south check out Exploring Chicago’s Lakefront Trail South.
+Part of the trail is separated with one set of lanes for walkers and one set for everyone else to prevent people from being run over by bicyclists.
+The trail is very crowded on weekends with walkers, runners, leisure and professional bikers, inattentive texters, dogs and strollers, dogs in strollers, etc. If you’re interested in heading south check out Exploring Chicago’s Lakefront Trail South.

-Navy Pier to Oak Street Beach 1.1 miles
+Explore Chicago’s Lakefront Trail North – Navy Pier to Oak Street Beach 1.1 miles – Chicago Lakefront Restaurants

 Get onto the trail to the west of Navy Pier off of Grand Avenue.
 The Lakefront Trail Flyover is under construction in the area so follow the orange detour signs.
 First stop is Ohio Street (Olive Beach) west of Lake Point Tower (the large black building).
 You can grab a bite at Caffe Oliva or wade in for a swim.
 Open swimming is allowed at Ohio Street Beach.

 Proceed north along the path to the next stop at Oak Street Beach (1 mile).
-There’s a beach house, a restaurant, Oak Street Beach Food + Drink, and sports equipment rental and restrooms.
+There’s a beach house, a restaurant, Whispers on the Beach, and sports equipment rental and restrooms.
 When you’re sitting at the restaurant sipping a cocktail and looking out at the water it’s like being in the Caribbean.

 Oak Street Beach to North Avenue Beach 6 blocks